vijayraavi/20777A---Implementing-Microsoft-Azure-Cosmos-DB-Solutions/Instructions/20777A_MOD01_DEMO.md

     {
        EnabledSslProtocols = SslProtocols.Tls12
     },
-    Credential = new MongoCredential("SCRAM-SHA-1", new MongoInternalIdentity(database, username), new PasswordEvidence(password))
+    Credential = new MongoCredential("SCRAM-SHA-1", new MongoInternalIdentity(database, azureLogin.UserName), new PasswordEvidence(azureLogin.SecurePassword))
     ```
 13. Press F5 to build and run the application.
 14. In the **MongoDeviceDataCapture.exe** window, let the code run for a